Firehed/u2f-php/README.md

 You may also choose to disable CA verification, by calling `->disableCAVerification()` instead of `setTrustedCAs()`.
 This removes trust in the hardware vendors, but ensures that as new vendors issue tokens, they will be forward-compatible with your website.

-The URI provided to `setAppId()` must be the HTTPS domain component of your website.
+The URI provided to the constructor must be the HTTPS domain component of your website.
 See [FIDO U2F AppID and Facet Specification](https://fidoalliance.org/specs/fido-u2f-v1.0-nfc-bt-amendment-20150514/fido-appid-and-facets.html#appid-example-1) for additional information.

 ### Registration